yiguang20/daily-arxiv/docs/index.md

 - **Hybrid Vector Auto Regression and Neural Network Model for Order Flow Imbalance Prediction in High Frequency Trading**
   - Abdul Rahman et al. | [2411.08382v1](http://arxiv.org/abs/2411.08382v1)
   - <details><summary>Abstract</summary>In high frequency trading, accurate prediction of Order Flow Imbalance (OFI) is crucial for understanding market dynamics and maintaining liquidity.
 This paper introduces a hybrid predictive model that combines Vector Auto Regression (VAR) with a simple feedforward neural network (FNN) to forecast OFI and assess trading intensity.
 The VAR component captures linear dependencies, while residuals are fed into the FNN to model non-linear patterns, enabling a comprehensive approach to OFI prediction.
 Additionally, the model calculates the intensity on the Buy or Sell side, providing insights into which side holds greater trading pressure.
 These insights facilitate the development of trading strategies by identifying periods of high buy or sell intensity.
 Using both synthetic and real trading data from Binance, we demonstrate that the hybrid model offers significant improvements in predictive accuracy and enhances strategic decision-making based on OFI dynamics.
 Furthermore, we compare the hybrid models performance with standalone FNN and VAR models, showing that the hybrid approach achieves superior forecasting accuracy across both synthetic and real datasets, making it the most effective model for OFI prediction in high frequency trading.</details>

-### 📅 2024/11/12

-- **Reinforcement Learning Framework for Quantitative Trading**
-  - Alhassan S. Yasin et al. | [2411.07585v1](http://arxiv.org/abs/2411.07585v1)
-  - <details><summary>Abstract</summary>The inherent volatility and dynamic fluctuations within the financial stock market underscore the necessity for investors to employ a comprehensive and reliable approach that integrates risk management strategies, market trends, and the movement trends of individual securities.
-By evaluating specific data, investors can make more informed decisions.
-However, the current body of literature lacks substantial evidence supporting the practical efficacy of reinforcement learning (RL) agents, as many models have only demonstrated success in back testing using historical data.
-This highlights the urgent need for a more advanced methodology capable of addressing these challenges.
-There is a significant disconnect in the effective utilization of financial indicators to better understand the potential market trends of individual securities.
-The disclosure of successful trading strategies is often restricted within financial markets, resulting in a scarcity of widely documented and published strategies leveraging RL.
-Furthermore, current research frequently overlooks the identification of financial indicators correlated with various market trends and their potential advantages.
-This research endeavors to address these complexities by enhancing the ability of RL agents to effectively differentiate between positive and negative buy/sell actions using financial indicators.
-While we do not address all concerns, this paper provides deeper insights and commentary on the utilization of technical indicators and their benefits within reinforcement learning.
-This work establishes a foundational framework for further exploration and investigation of more complex scenarios.</details>